 This chart describes the expected percentage of people who perform the job of Occupational Medicine Director that make less than that salary.
 For example 50% of the people who perform the job of Occupational Medicine Director are expected to make less than the median.

 Directs the design and implementation of occupational medicine service offerings that support the needs of local businesses and workers.
 Maintains working relationships with local industries to ensure current issues are addressed and that the needs of the working community are met.
 Analyzes occupation related costs and case data; reports trends and status to management.
 Develops programs, guidelines, and standards for occupational service delivery that support the organization's overall strategy.
 Requires a bachelor's degree.
 Typically reports to top management.
-Manages a departmental sub-function within a broader departmental function.
-Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
-Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
-Typically requires 5+ years of managerial experience.
+Develops major goals to support broad functional objectives.
+Approves policies developed within various sub-functions and departments.
+Manages a departmental function within a broader corporate function.
+Typically requires 8+ years of managerial experience.
+Comprehensive knowledge of the overall departmental function.
 View full job description